Abby3017/discussionForum/content/eng/manifesto/congress_2019.md

    5. Rules under the Whistle-Blowers Protection Act, 2014 will be made to operationalise the Act.
 Congress promises to ensure that the law is not weakened or diluted.

 7. #### WOMEN'S EMPOWERMENT & GENDER JUSTICE
-   1. Congress promises to pass the Constitution (Amendment) Bill to provide for reservation of 33 per cent of seats in the Lok Sabha and State Legislative Assemblies in the  rst session of the 17th Lok Sabha and in the Rajya Sabha.
+   1. Congress promises to pass the Constitution (Amendment) Bill to provide for reservation of 33 per cent of seats in the Lok Sabha and State Legislative Assemblies in the first session of the 17th Lok Sabha and in the Rajya Sabha.
    2. The Equal Remuneration Act, 1976 will be enforced effectively.
 We will review all laws that stipulate wage rates to provide that men and women are paid the same wage for similar work.
    3. We will repeal any provision of law that prohibits night shifts for women.
    4. Sufficient night shelters will be built for migrant women workers.
 Adequate number of safe and hygienic public toilets for women will be provided in towns and cities.
 Sanitary napkin vending machines will be installed in public spaces, schools and colleges.